thaimtl/C-Gym-and-Nutrition/README.md

 This personal project application was developed as a final project for the "C++ programming for science" course.
 It's designed to create customized workout and nutrition plans based on user-specific characteristics.
 The application runs entirely in the terminal, providing a straightforward and efficient user interface.

+## Project Structure

+- The main source code for this project can be found in: TranMinhThaiFinalProject/TranMinhThaiFinalProject/x64/TranMinhThaiFinalProject.cpp
+- Notice that there are other text files .txt that serves as "database" structure to store user information
+- This project has 2 classes: Nutrition and Workout

 ### 🚀 Key Features